adityayadav73/Ai-study-Planner/README.md

-# 📚 AI Study Assistant
+# 📚 AI Study Planner

 A full-stack AI-powered Study Assistant web app built using Flask.
 Track your study time, manage subjects, and get smart insights with a beautiful dashboard.